Skip to content

 }

-For usage with http and dio libraries, refer to example.
+For http library and dio library usage, refer to example.

-Currently, the log content is limited to 30 KB, and any excess will be truncated.
+Currently, the log content is limited to 30 KB, and the excess characters will be truncated

 Future<void> logging(String content, FTLogStatus status, {Map<String, String>? property})